10 Best Ramen in Tokyo

 Ramen should be added to your lunch or dinner list while staying in Tokyo.
 There are numerous Ramen restaurants in Tokyo and they are very competitive.
 It is said about 3,600 Ramen restaurants opens per a year.
 On the other hand the number of the Ramen restaurants which close is the almost same.

 We believe it is valuable to select reputable Ramen restaurants.
-Today, I’d like to introduce 10 best Ramen restaurants in Tokyo for 2019 which are highly valued by both domestic and international people.
+Today, I’d like to introduce 10 best Ramen restaurants in Tokyo which are highly valued by both domestic and international people.

 Ichiran (一蘭), which is known as the king of Tonkotsu (pork based broth) Ramen, is one of the most popular Ramen restaurants in Tokyo.
 Ichiran has numerous chain stores in Tokyo, and the branches in Shibuya are especially visited.